ayrt-n/invesddit-api/README.md

 - A Comment belongs_to (via foreign key, required) an Account
 - A Comment belongs_to (via foreign key, required) a Post

+Votes:
+- Similar to most other content aggregation website, Accounts are able to upvote content (Posts or Comments) that they enjoy and downvote content that they do not like.
+The Votes table records votes for this content as well as the vote type (upvote or downvote)
+- To keep track of and prevent duplicate votes, the Vote table needs to track both the Account and Votable (Post of Comment) that was voted on
+- A Vote belongs_to (via foreign key, required) an Account
+- A Vote belongs_to (via foreign key and polymorphic type column, required) a polymorphic Votable

 Communities:
 - Communities are the Invesddit equivalent of sub-Reddits, allowing Accounts to set up and participate in different discussion forums/communities focused around topics of interest
 - Communities currently consist of a sub directory (sub_dir), used to identify communities and generate URLs (e.g., https://github.com/ayrt-n/invesddit/c/GOOG), a title used to give the community a more human readable name, and description.